 Amounts received as workers' compensation for an occupational sickness or injury are fully exempt from tax if paid under a workers' compensation act or a statute in the nature of a workers' compensation act.

-This type of income would not be included on your tax return using the TaxAct® program.
-If you have received an IRS Form W-2 Wage and Tax Statement for this income, you can use the work around method outlined below.
+This type of income is not included on your tax return using the TaxAct® program.
+If you have received an IRS Form W-2 Wage and Tax Statement for this income, you can use the workaround method outlined below.

 To enter an adjustment to offset the W-2 income, if necessary:

-This entry will result in an adjustment on Line 21 of IRS Form 1040.
+This entry will result in an adjustment on Line 21 of Schedule 1 (IRS Form 1040).
 When the return is printed, a supporting details sheet will print with the description and amount to explain the adjustment.

 If you return to work after qualifying for workers' compensation, payments you continue to receive while assigned to light duties are taxable.
 Report these payments as wages on Line 7 of Form 1040 or Form 1040A, or on Line 1 of Form 1040EZ.